-Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide make our staff highly sought after in the external market.
+Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
 Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
+During FY22 the firm introduced Empowered Flexibility working arrangements for all members of our staff.
+The core principle remains consistent: 60% of our working time per week should be spent at the office or at a client site, with a maximum of 40% of our working time per week being allowed to be spent working from home.
+This includes flexing start and finish times and taking time out during the day for personal commitments.
+It's empowering our staff to work in a way that best works for them, their teams and our clients.